bluery0206/hotel_reservation/README.md

-# Resho - Hotel Reservation System
+# Resho - Room Reservation System

 A Django-based web application for instructors to manage student scores and academic records offline.